Cities / Riyadh / Aldenham Prep Riyadh

 - Promised facilities (new library, VR lab, science resources) had not materialised after two terms, the same parent reported.
 Teachers were exempted from the criticism and praised for effort within management constraints.

-- Edarabia's broader pool is overwhelmingly positive on staff dedication, head accessibility and Arabic provision, but the platform leans toward inflated aggregates so weight cautiously.
+- A broader pool of parents is overwhelmingly positive on staff dedication, head accessibility and Arabic provision, but these ratings lean toward inflated aggregates so weight cautiously.